Phantom Crossing and Oscillating Dark Energy with $F(R)$ Gravity: Introduction

-This paper is organised as follows: In Section~\ref{SecII}, we discuss the inverse-phantom processing in $F(R)$ gravity from a theoretical viewpoint.
-The analysis is continued in Section~\ref{SecIII}, where we discuss the apparent phantom crossing.
-In Section~\ref{SecIV}, the theoretical study of several models that exhibit phantom crossing is considered.
-The oscillating Hubble rate is considered in Section~\ref{SecV}, while in Section~\ref{SecVI}, the effects of a scalaron as dark matter with curvature-dependent mass on the DE era are considered.
-In Section~\ref{SecVII}, we discuss the features of a realistic model, while in Section~\ref{SecVIII}, we numerically study two explicit examples of oscillating $F(R)$ gravity DE with phantom crossing.
+This paper is organized as follows: In section II we discuss the inverse-phantom prossing in $F(R)$ gravity from a theoretical viewpoint.
+The analysis is continued in section III where we discuss the apparent phantom crossing.
+In section IV, the theoretical study of several models that exhibit phantom crossing is considered.
+The oscillating Hubble rate is considered in section V, while in section VI the effects of a scalaron as dark matter with curvature-dependent mass on the DE era are considered.
+In section VII, we discuss the features of a realistic model while in section VIII we numerically study two explicit examples of oscillating $F(R)$ gravity DE with phantom crossing.
 Finally, the conclusions follow at the end of the article.